 What’s Thanksgiving without creamy, delicious mashed potatoes?
 YUM!
 I also love to make my Instant Pot Mashed Potatoes ahead as well!

-This made from scratch green bean casserole is a hands-down favorite at our house!
+This made-from-scratch green bean casserole is a hands-down favorite at our house!

-Broccoli Cheese Casserole
+Broccoli Cheese Casserole Recipe

 Now, for the side dish that easily doubles as a dessert – Sweet Potato Casserole!
 It just wouldn’t be Thanksgiving without it!